When Should You Visit Montana? We Break It Down By Season

 Read More: The Best Time to Visit Glacier National Park

 While you may have to sit in a line of cars at times, the opportunity for seeing two of the country’s most popular national parks – and all the wildlife viewing, camping, hiking, and other nature activities that go along with them – are worth it.
-There are also hundreds of other trails, campsites, rivers, and lakes throughout the rest of the state that are less traveled and full of fun and beauty.

 You’ll find that Montanans are also out all summer enjoying these natural resources and recreation opportunities in their backyard!